MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/visualstudio-extensibility.md

 The current VisualStudio.Extensibility preview works with Visual Studio 2022 version 17.6 Preview 1 or higher with the `.Net desktop development` workload to be installed.

 Install the [VisualStudio.Extensibility Project System](https://marketplace.visualstudio.com/items?itemName=vsext.gladstone) extension.
-This extension contains project and item templates, and it will allow you to debug extension projects using F5.
+This extension contains project and item templates, and so you can debug extension projects using `F5`.

 ## Get Started

-The following articles will help you get oriented and started.
+The following articles help you get oriented and started.

 * [Create your first extension](./get-started/create-your-first-extension.md) shows how to create the equivalent of "Hello, world" as an extension.
 * Next, follow a tutorial and create a more interesting extension that adds a GUID to the editor window.
 See [Create a simple extension](./get-started/tutorial-create-simple-extension.md).